 WHAT GOES ON IN THE HALL?

 Working in The HALL runs on a daily basis with rehearsals, laboratories and other artistic processes.
-In The HALL, ccap performs the installation TREES for and with children from pre and special education schools.
-Inside the TREES, ccap runs the projects, MR_Moving Reciprocity for and with young and adults with dis/abilities, DiM_Dance into Many for and with asylum seeking families and Summer Activities for teenagers from the neighborhood.
-The HALL also hosts plenty of guests in residencies, laboratories, performances and other public events such as My Wild Flag fetsival, yet not seen at sight, DANSISTAN, Dansmässan, MDT and Sound of Stockholm.
-The HALL 2019 peaks with the festivals DANCE.HALL and PASS.HALL and finishes off the season with the CCAP project ASH.
+In The HALL.
+In 2019 ccap performed the installation TREES for and with children from pre and special education schools.
+Inside the TREES, ran also the projects, MR_Moving Reciprocity for and with young and adults with dis/abilities, DiM_Dance into Many for and with asylum seeking families and Summer Activities for teenagers from the neighborhood.
+The HALL 2019 hosted plenty of guests in residencies, laboratories, performances and other public events such as My Wild Flag fetsival, yet not seen at sight, DANSISTAN and Dansmässan.
+2019 peaked with the festivals DANCE.HALL and PASS.HALL and finished off the season with the ccap project ASKA.
 All activities and events are free of charge.

 DANCING INTO DIVERSITY